3. HOTEL INFO

 Q. Is insurance required for this tour?

-A. Insurance is not required for the Buenos Aires portion of the tour, but there is insurance required in order to go to Antarctica.
+A. Insurance is not required for the Buenos Aires portion of the tour, but there is insurance required in order to go to Antarctica if you are joining us there.
 You can read about those requirements on the Antarctica FAQ page.

 Q. If I want to arrive prior to the start of the tour, can you book additional hotel nights for me?